AdaCore/spark2014/docs/guidance/main.rst

 and body from analysis, you must also exclude all code that calls the subprogram.

-.. rubric:: Excluding a Package From Analysis
+.. rubric:: Excluding a Package from Analysis

-Just as with subprograms, only top-level packages can be excluded from analysis, i.e. package units or packages declared inside package units, but not nested packages declared inside subprograms.
+Just as with subprograms, only top-level packages can be excluded from analysis; i.e., packages declared inside package units, but not nested packages declared inside subprograms.
 If a violation occurs inside a nested package, you need to exclude the enclosing top-level subprogram from analysis.
 The case of local packages declared inside packages is similar to the case of subprograms, so in the following we only consider package units.

+.. index:: SPARK_Mode

 When a violation occurs in a package body, either in a subprogram or package in this package body, you can exclude just that subprogram or package from